JacobLender/NFL-Stats/README.md

 # NFL-Stats
 Welcome to the NFL Passer Stats Data Visualization project!
 This respository houses a couple Python scripts that retrieves up-to-date NFL statistics for quarterbacks from ESPN's website.
-The collected data is then seamlessly integrated into Tableau dashboards for insightful visualization and analysis.
+The collected data is then seamlessly integrated into a Tableau dashboard for insightful visualization and analysis.

 ![Power BI NFL Dashboard](DashboardPhotoForReadMe.png)